Drift-Free Conservative Dynamics from Quantized Interaction Rules: Numerical tests

 \section{Numerical tests}

-We test whether the integer-transfer formulation preserves high-frequency transport and nonlinear shock structure without introducing drift or excessive smoothing.
-All simulations use a uniform grid, with identical resolution and CFL number across the compared methods.
-In the Burgers tests, FQNM and the WENO baseline use the same grid and time step, so differences in shock structure arise from the primitive update mechanism.
+We test whether the integer-transfer formulation preserves high-frequency transport and nonlinear shock structure without introducing cumulative drift or excessive smoothing.
+All simulations use a uniform grid.
+The comparisons are designed to separate three effects: transport drift in high-frequency advection, viscous smoothing in a finite-difference baseline, and nonlinear reconstruction effects in an inviscid WENO5--RK3 shock-capturing baseline.
+In the Burgers tests, all diagnostics are evaluated against the same Hopf--Lax entropy reference and at the same fixed entropy anchors.